Climate of Mars: Polar caps

 Much of the atmosphere can condense at the winter pole so that the atmospheric pressure can vary by up to a third of its mean value.
 This condensation and evaporation will cause the proportion of the noncondensable gases in the atmosphere to change inversely.
-The eccentricity of Mars' orbit affects this cycle, as well as other factors.
+The eccentricity of Mars's orbit affects this cycle, as well as other factors.
 In the spring and autumn wind due to the carbon dioxide sublimation process is so strong that it can be a cause of the global dust storms mentioned above.